SenseTecnic/arduino-lmic/README.md

 vs SX1276) in config.h, most other values should be fine at their defaults.

+* The default configuration is using the US915 frequency plan right now.

 Supported hardware
 ------------------
 This library is intended to be used with plain LoRa transceivers,